- Discover the country and currency range of WorldRemit's online transfer service.

 How WorldRemit began

-In 1980s London, a student named Ismail Ahmed needed to send money home to his family in East Africa.
+In the 1980s London, a student named Ismail Ahmed needed to send money home to his family in East Africa.
 Every transaction required a long journey to an agent who charged high fees.

 Currencies and countries currently supported